There’s a plan for your lil ones whether you’re concerned about safety, cost, or both.

 Like Mint Mobile, Visible runs on another company’s network.
 Unlike Mint Mobile, Visible runs on Verizon’s network, which is generally considered to be the best in the nation.

-That means your children won’t have any excuse to not call you, whether they’re staying at a friends house or going off to college on the other side of the continent.
+That means your children won’t have any excuse not to call you, whether they’re staying at a friend's house or going off to college on the other side of the continent.

 What we don't like